 South Shore Squares, Holy Trinity Anglican Church Hall, 78 Alexandra Ave., Bridgewater, Fri.
 6:45 pm.

-Introductory Round Dancing is offered by this club:
+Introductory Round Dancing is offered by these clubs:

 NB-NS Border Rounders, Experimental Farm Pavilion, Nappan, Thurs.
 Class at 6:30 p.m.

 These clubs offer introductory Contra Dancing.
 Dance steps are taught before each dance.

 Contra Time Dancers, Evangelical Lutheran Church of the Resurrection, 2096 Windsor Street (corner of Allan), Halifax, Saturday, usually monthly Sept-May, 8:00 p.m.